-- 6. Drag the Filter List component into the top region. - 7.
-In the properties pane, select the Platinum and Gold SLA Customers filter. - 8.
+- 1. From Setup, enter App Builder in the Quick Find box, then select Lightning App Builder. - 2.
+Click New. - 3.
+Select App Page, and then click Next. - 4.
+Name your Lightning page Top Accounts and Opportunities. - Select the Two Columns template and click Finish.If the Lightning App Builder walkthrough pops up, dismiss it. - 6.
+Drag the List View component into the first region. - 7.
+In the properties pane, under Filter, select the Platinum and Gold SLA Customers view. - 8.
 Add a Recent Items component into the second region. - 9.
 In the properties pane for the Recent Items component, click Select and add the Opportunity object to it. - 10.
 In the properties pane, click Page, click Select, and then add these actions to the page. - Log a Call - New Account - New Opportunity

-You can add only global actions to a Lightning Page.
+You can add only global actions to a Lightning page.

-- 11. From the toolbar, change the Phone view to Tablet-Landscape. - 12.
+- 11. From the toolbar, change the view to Tablet-Landscape. - 12.
 Click Save, and then Not Yet.

-Now that you've created your page, you're almost ready to add it to Salesforce 1 and Lightning Experience.
+Now that you've created your page, you're almost ready to add it to Lightning Experience and the mobile app.

-Add Your App Page to Salesforce1 and Lightning Experience
+Add Your App Page to Lightning Experience and the Salesforce Mobile App

 Just like the other pages, your users can't access your app page until you activate it.
-During activation, you can customize the page's custom tab label, adjust its visibility, and set its position in the Salesforce1 navigation list and Lightning Experience app navigation bars, all in one place.
+During activation, you can customize the page's custom tab label, adjust its visibility, and set its position in the Salesforce mobile app navigation list and Lightning Experience app navigation bars, all in one place.

-- 1. Click Activation. - 2.
-Don't change the app name.

-By default, the label that you give the Lightning Page is used as the label for its custom tab. - 3.
-Change the icon to the blue lightning bolt icon.
-The icon that you choose here is used as the icon for the app in Salesforce1 and for the page in Lightning Experience. - 4.
-Keep the tab's visibility open to all users. - Tip: The Activate for System Administrators only setting can be useful while you're working on your Lightning Page.
+- 1. Click Activation. - Don't change the app name.By default, the label that you give the Lightning page is used as the label for its custom tab. - Change the icon to the blue lightning bolt icon.The icon that you choose here is used as the icon for the mobile app and for the page in Lightning Experience. - 4.
+Keep the tab's visibility open to all users. - Tip: The Activate for the System Administrator profile only setting is useful while you're working on your Lightning page.
 Restricting your page to administrators only means that you can see and test the page, but your users can't see it until you're ready to expose it to them.